Appalachian Trail • 2197.4 miles

 Explore

-The northern half of the Virginia section of the Appalachian Trail from the town of Daleville to the town of Harper’s Ferry, WV.
-Includes Shenandoah National Park and the area near the Blue Ridge Parkway.
-Approximately 300 miles.
+This 296.1-mile section of the Appalachian Trail includes the northern half of Virginia town of Daleville (near Roanoke) and up to West Virginia, where the trail goes along the West Virginia-Maryland border and then into the town of Harper’s Ferry, West Virginia.
+This section includes Shenandoah National Park and the area near the Blue Ridge Parkway.

 $9.99